 LC Insurance Certificate Compliance Checklist for Malaysian and Singaporean Exporters

 Most traders shipping out of Port Klang, Tanjung Pelepas, Singapore, and Penang under Letters of Credit do not see their insurance certificate before it is issued.
 They see it at the same time the bank does.
-By then, every discrepancy is an amendment fee, a payment delay, and in extreme cases a refusal of payment.
-This checklist gives you a structured pre-submission review against UCP 600 Article 28 and ISBP 745.
+This checklist gives you a structured pre-submission review against UCP 600 Article 28 and ISBP 745, designed to be run on the draft certificate by trade finance, ops, and the broker together.

 What you get inside